 Located at 249 Great Western Highway, Blackheath.

-The Blackheath Deli is a great place to pick up a coffee (or dine in) and they have the BEST cakes and slices.
+The Blackheath Deli is a great place to pick up coffee (or dine in), and they have the BEST cakes and slices.

 But even more than that this is the perfect place to pick up everything you need for a gourmet picnic.

-It's one of our "go to" places when putting together an antipasto or cheese board.
-They have a huge variety of food and loads of gluten-free things to choose from as well.
+It’s one of our “go to” places when putting together an antipasto or cheese board.
+They have a vast variety of food and loads of gluten-free things to choose from as well.